Web Scraper With No Subscription: When Pay-As-You-Go Makes More Sense

 Compare subscription scraping tools with pay-as-you-go web scrapers and learn when credits are a better fit for one-time exports.

 Most scraping products are priced like ongoing software platforms.
-That works for teams that scrape every day, but it can feel excessive when you only need a few exports.
+That works for teams that scrape every day, but it can feel excessive when you only need a few focused lead or research lists.

 If your workflow is occasional, a web scraper with no subscription can be a better match.
-You buy credits, run the tool, download the CSV, and come back when you need more data.
+You buy credits, search for the list you need, see the estimated rows and cost, download the CSV, and come back when you need more data.

 When subscriptions make sense